Borbin the đŸ±

 In this example, optimization resulted in an effective focal length of approximately 1400 mm, corresponding to a field of view of about 8° horizontal and 1° vertical.

 This same technique is used in scan stitching (mosaics).
-The orthogonal projection applied here is why fisheye images don’t work.
-It can only be applied to rectilinear images—just as a curved mirror cannot reflect parallel lines correctly.
+The orthogonal projection applied here is why fisheye images do not work.
+It can only be applied to rectilinear images, just as a curved mirror cannot reflect parallel lines correctly.

 Panorama Creation in PTGui